-When brought before a deciding jury, it became apparent despite appreciation of a number of opposing facts, that the auctioneers had been recent victims of fraud, thus were simply looking to pass on the loss to another unsuspecting buyer.
-And so irrespective of any argument that the onus of inspection fell to the buyer’s representative, it was held that a contract could not be found to exist where no agreement had been settled between the vendor and the purchaser, and so the court awarded for the defendants, while holding that:
+When brought before the Court of the Kings Bench, it became apparent despite appreciation of a number of opposing facts, that the auctioneers had been recent victims of fraud, thus were simply looking to pass on the loss to another unsuspecting buyer.
+And so irrespective of any argument that the onus of inspection fell to the buyer’s representative, it was found that a contract could not be found to exist where no agreement had been settled between the vendor and the purchaser, and so the court awarded for the defendants, while holding that:

 “A buyer when he examines a sample does so for his own benefit and not in the discharge of any duty to the seller.”